Pentagon03/Algorithms/README.md

 # Algorithms
 Warning: There are ideas and implementations that I don't own.
-Some are exactly same.
-Go to the reference links for the creator.
+Some are almost exactly same.
+Go to the reference links for the original creator.

 These codes are for problem solving and internet-based competitions.